MAY 7, 2026:

 A DAY OF ACTION TO CELEBRATE BLACK TEACHERS BECAUSE #WENEEDBLACKTEACHERS

 Since the landmark Brown v.
 Board of Education decision made state-sanctioned segregation in public schools unconstitutional, Black teachers have faced widespread dismissal, hiring discrimination, and workplace marginalization.
 Despite these systemic barriers, Black teachers have persevered and continued to inspire generations of students.
 Established by the Center for Black Educator Development as part of its #WeNeedBlackTeachers campaign, Black Teacher Appreciation Day is a day of action that aims to celebrate Black teachers and raise awareness of the need for more Black teachers in schools as catalysts for change, guiding the next generation.
-Today, we honor their resilience, commitment, and transformative impact on education and young people.
+Let’s honor their resilience, commitment, and transformative impact on education and young people.

 CBED_WNBT_Collage_1365 x 1894_R2 (1)